hvianna/audioMotion.js/docs/webapp.md

 - serverless, in [local file mode](#local-file-mode) with limited capabilites;
 - using its own [custom file server](#custom-file-server) (preferred);
-- from a [standard web server](#standard-web-server) like Apache, Lighttpd or Nginx.
+- hosted in a [standard web server](#standard-web-server) like Apache, Lighttpd or Nginx.

+[Clone the project](https://github.com/hvianna/audioMotion.js) from GitHub or download the latest version of the source code from the [Releases page](https://github.com/hvianna/audioMotion.js/releases/latest).

 ## Local file mode